eyshah/Boardmeetings/README.md

     for line in csv_rfile:
         print(line)

-By putting this code into python allows you to read a csv file.
+By applying this code within python allowed it to open and read your csv file.